Exclusive: Obama’s NSA Operates on Two Sets of Books. Who is Watching the Watchers?

 Update: This is a widespread problem.
 Other U.S. citizens have received the same NSA denial.
 As The Blaze reports: Is the NSA Rejecting All Freedom of Information Act Requests from U.S. Citizens?
 The answer is yes.

 Note: There are people who have speculated that the media person Hagmann was speaking with (whose name was redacted in his sworn affidavit) during his alleged NSA incident was Fox New’s James Rosen.
 It was NOT James Rosen.
-Assuming the allegation is true (and we know there are problems because of the Ed Snowden documents), I was told at the time that it was someone else.
+Assuming the allegation is true, I was told at the time that it was someone else.
 Once again it was NOT James Rosen or anyone who works at Fox News.
 Perhaps they jumped to conclusions here.

 Hagmann on his NSA allegation

-Update: I have received several inquires regarding updates on Doug Hagmann’s NSA allegation based on his sworn affidavit in this story which was confirmed by one of his sources that Judi McLeod asked me to write.
+Update: I have received several inquires regarding updates on Doug Hagmann’s NSA allegation based on his sworn affidavit in this story that Judi McLeod asked me to write.
 Hagmann is one of her senior CFP columnists.
 She has published his work and allegations for over eight years.